aerickt/lapwing-for-beginners/src/Chapter-22.md

 ![](img/22-add-translation.png)

-**It is also very important that you don't add new outlines to `lapwing-base.json`.
+**It is also very important that you don't add new outlines to <code class="code-mono">lapwing-base.json</code>.
 If you intend to update the Lapwing dictionary, you will have to replace this entire file which will throw away any edits you have made.**

 ### An example of a theory gap